Rajputs in Nepal

 Rajputs of Nepal (नेपालका राजपुत) or anciently Rajputras (राजपुत्र) are Rajput Kshatriya community of Nepal.

 There were various historical groups of Rajputs from ancient and medieval India that have immigrated to Kathmandu valley, Khas Malla Kingdom, Western hill regions and other Terai territories.
 The Nepalese dynasty of Indian plain origin were Lichhavis who entitled themselves with the archaic title Rajputra.
 The heavy Rajput immigration into Nepal began on the rise of Muslim conquests in the Indian subcontinent after the 12th century CE.
 These Rajputs particularly settled in Kathmandu valley, as well as in the various hills of the Himalayan ranges specially the Western-Central Nepal.
 Those Rajput groups in the Western Nepal led into disintegration of Khas Malla Kingdom and formation of large number of confederated states called Baise Rajya and Chaubisi Rajya.
 The Rajputs of the Kathmandu Valley established marital relations with the Newar Malla rulers of the Kathmandu valley, who were of Rajput origin themselves.
 Notable of these Malla Rajputs was the famed ruler Jayasthiti Malla who established Hindu reforms and social regulations among the Newar people of Kathmandu Valley.
 Rajput families from Indo-Gangetic plain were routinely invited by the Mallas of the Kathmandu valley and a new noble class of courtiers, presently called "Thakoo/Thakur" and part of the Chatharīya Srēstha caste, were developed from the descendants of the plain Rajputs in the Malla court.
 The Shah court also heavily favored Rajputs as legal regulations in the Kingdom of Nepal were inclined to them making them one of the Hindu high caste in the Tagadhari group and a faction not permitted to be enslaved in Nepal.

-Some writers are of the opinion that the Rajputs of Nepal, are of spurious descent and many families claimed Rajput descent for political purposes.
+Many authors argue that Rajput infiltration into Nepal was small and gradual, rather than a large migration from Chittor after its fall.
+Hamilton also found the idea of a significant Rajput influx from Chittor to be contradictory.
+Several scholars note that various groups in Nepal claimed Rajput descent for political purposes, with limited documentation available and a deep integration into existing social structures, making it difficult to distinguish between genuine and spurious origins.